engie-group/shaystack/README.md

 # ReadHaystack AWS Lambda API

 Haystackapi is set of API to implement [Haystack project specification](https://project-haystack.org/).
-It's compatible with AWS Lambda or Flask server.
+It's compatible in Flask server in data center, edge or in AWS Lambda function.

 ## Summary